Differential Equations as Fixpoints and Games: Relative Completeness for Rational

 \Differentialgamelogic is significantly more expressive than \differentialdynamiclogic \cite{DBLP:journals/tocl/Platzer15}.
-This increase may seem to come from the addition of nested alternating fixpoint operators.
-However, the expressive power instead comes from the interaction of the alternating fixpoint quantifiers with the \emph{unrestricted} choice of continuous evolutions along the ODE, which may have \emph{uncountably} many outcomes.
-If the semantics of ODEs is modified just slightly, this expressivity gap vanishes.
-By restricting the players to stop the evolution only at \emph{rational} times, the expressive power of the logic reduces to that of \differentialdynamiclogic.
+This increase may be expected to come from the addition of nested alternating loop games.
+However, the expressive power originates with the interaction of the alternating loops with the \emph{unrestricted} choice of continuous evolutions along the ODE and the \emph{unrestricted} quantification, which may have \emph{uncountably} many outcomes.
+If the semantics of ODEs is modified minimally, this expressivity gap vanishes.
+By restricting the players to stop the evolution only at \emph{rational} times, the expressive power of \dGL reduces to that of \differentialdynamiclogic.
 This restriction is harmless for applications, since most properties of interest are robust enough, so that they are not only observed at irrational times.